Ferrari 250: 250 GT/E

 The LWB 250 GT theme was expanded with the 2+2 model 250 GT/E, the first large-production four-seat Ferrari (earlier four-seaters were made in very small numbers).
 Interior space was increased by moving the engine forward in the chassis.
 The rear seats were suitable for children but small for adults.
 The standard wheels used on series 1 were the Borrani RW3591, the series 2 and 3 were fitted with the Borrani RW3690 as a standard.

 Engine output was listed at 240 PS.
 A GTE was famously donated to the Rome Police department, to celebrate their work against the Mafia.
 It was crashed almost immediately and replaced and served until 1968, with drivers receiving training at Maranello.
 The Series 2 arrived in 1961 and received additional gauges and some other interior changes including a revised ventilation system.
-The Series 3 model appeared at Geneva in 1963 (production having started towards the end of 1962) and received external changes: the headlight bezels were thicker, the auxiliary lights were moved outboard of the grille, and the multi-lens taillights were changed for single-piece units.
-The rear fenders were also lightly reshaped.
+The Series 3 model appeared at Geneva in 1963 (production having started towards the end of 1962) and received external changes: the headlight bezels were thicker, the auxiliary lights were moved outboard of the grille, and the multi-lens tail lights were changed for single-piece units.
+The rear bumpers were also lightly reshaped.

-955 GT/Es were constructed by Pininfarina with the initial prototypes built in 1959.
+955 GT/Es were constructed by Pinin Farina with the initial prototypes built in 1959.
 The car was formally introduced at the October 1960 Paris Motor Show, with production continuing until 1963 over three series.
 299 of the first series were built, followed by 356 Series 2 cars, and finally 300 of the third series.
 The model was followed by the visually similar 330 America, which shared the 250 GT/E's chassis but used the larger 4.0-litre engine of the 330 series.

 The large production run of the GT/E was a major contributor to Ferrari's financial well-being in the early 1960s.
 MSRP of the GT/E was $11,500.